-The Ithaca Garden Club’s 2017 Arbor Day gift of trees to the City of Ithaca consisted of three willows planted at Stewart Park.
+The Ithaca Garden Club’s 2019 Arbor Day gift of trees to the City of Ithaca consisted of two Burr Oaks planted at Stewart Park.
 These trees join those already planted in the revitalization of the iconic willows along the shoreline of Cayuga Lake.

 The gift of Arbor Day trees to the City is an annual tradition begun in the 1950s.